Previously, on Cherry Bomb…

 Tyrion: She knows herself.
 She chose an advisor who would check her worst impulses instead of feeding them.
 That’s the difference between you.

 This parallel is explicit.
-We are meant to juxtapose Cersei’s refusal to consult with Jaime (though she does consult with Qyburn…just sayin’) with Dany respecting Tyrion’s people.
+We are meant to juxtapose Cersei’s refusal to consult with Jaime (though she does consult with Qyburn…just sayin’) with Dany respecting Tyrion’s opinions.
 Add to this the fact that they’re both canonically into burning buildings and executing people in increasingly dramatic ways, the obvious implication is that Cersei is a villain for not listening to her man.

 It’s just difficult to critique this, because of course it’s reasonable Jaime would want out in this scenario.
 It’s clearly not healthy, and it’s also reasonable that being with someone in such a political position is inherently hard anyway.
 It’s just that this implication is a big, stinking turd, and we don’t know how to get around it.
 It’s inescapable and rather poisons any good will we’re willing to give to this.
 Add to that Jaime ditching his pregnant girlfriend without even trying to talk this out.